 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
 Since December 2013, it also sets out new rules for hedge accounting.
-The standard is applicable for periods after 1 January 2017.
+The standard is applicable for annual reporting periods beginning on or after 1 January 2018.